kmpf/uap/doc/source/interaction.rst

   run_id: Mycoplasma_genitalium_index-download
   state: FINISHED

-This data structure is called the "run info" of a certain run and it represents a kind of plan which includes information about which output files will be generated and which input files they depend on -- this is stored in ``output_files``.
+This is the known data for run ``bowtie2_index/Mycoplasma_genitalium_index-download``.
+It contains information about the output folder, the output files and the input files they depend on as well as the run ID and the run state.

 Source steps can be viewed separately by specifying ``--sources``::